Diseases, Internal Parasites and Deworming, Shelter and Rescue Resources

 Cryptosporidium in Dogs

+How does a dog get Cryptosporidium?
 In the past, treating Coccidia in dogs used to be somewhat routine.
 This type of Coccidian has been sulfa-responsive and easily managed.
 In the last few years, veterinarians have been seeing small Coccidian.
 This Coccidian is so small that it is difficult to see under a microscope!
 Veterinarians thought this may be something new and pursued a diagnosis from a state lab.
 The labs determined that what they were seeing was Cryptosporidium.
 Cryptosporidium is from the Coccidia family, but it is not the same parasite!

 What is Cryptosporidium in Dogs?

 Cryptosporidium is a particularly nasty type of Coccidian.
-Crypto is resistant to the traditional Coccidia medications, and it tends to kill puppies that are on Coccidia prevention.
+Crypto is resistant to the traditional Coccidia medications, and it may kill puppies that are on Coccidia prevention.
 Some feel we have done a great job of preventing Coccidia, but at the same time have created a void of no competition for Crypto to multiply.
 This is a viable theory in young animals.

 Puppies affected with Crypto exhibit most clinical issues just before moving to a new home.
 Clinical signs of Crypto include a neurological component, along with drooling and diarrhea.
 Dogs might also suffer from lack of appetite, weakness and lethargy.